lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 Here, a warning is warranted:  converting fluxes from the ForcedSourceOnDiaObject table to magnitudes using the scisql_nanojanskyToAbMag() function can be dangerous.
 This is because the nanojanskyToAbMag() function does not return any value for a negative flux as an argument, and thus any negative fluxes will be lost.
 This is especially important for variability studies, when a negative value of flux is (within errors) consistent with non-detection might be scientifically interesting.

 2.2.
 If you wish, you can restrict the MJD range of your Forced Photometry search to the range covered in DiaObject (shown in the Introduction).
 This will allow you to compare the light curves retrieved from the two tables.
-You can do this by changing the plot parameters in the "chart settings" window such as 930 < MJD-60000 < 1010 - this will retun the plot below:
+You can do this by changing the plot parameters in the "Plot Parameters" window (in Chart Options) such as X Min = 930, X Max = 1010 - this will retun the plot below:

 .. figure:: /_static/portal_tut05_step02d.png
     :name: portal_tut05_step02d